Save up to 40% on your home improvements

 Improved Energy Ratings

 The most energy-efficient double glazed windows are awarded the A++ rating, and the least efficient option has a G rating.
 At the cheaper end of the scale, you will more often find those with lower ratings.
 This means you won’t be able to save as much on your bills later on.
-A larger initial double glazing makes a better investment in the long run, getting you windows with a higher rating to help more with energy-saving options.
+A larger initial double glazing with optional extras makes a better investment in the long run, getting you windows with a higher rating to help more with energy-saving options.

 Efficient double glazing such as this makes your home cost less to run, saving you more money on heating bills.
 Due to this alone, a higher initial price may prove to be a better investment in the long run.